Tropical Storm Beta to bring heavy rainfall to coastal Texas, Louisiana as it crawls ashore early this week

 Wind and storm surge hazards are accompanying the system while Beta spins slowly toward landfall late Monday into Tuesday near Matagorda Bay, Tex., between Houston and Corpus Christi.

-Tropical storm warnings are in effect from Port Aransas, Tex., to Morgan City, La., as a 300-mile stretch of real estate is set to be lashed by Beta’s waterlogged rain bands and expansive field of strong winds.
+Tropical storm warnings are in effect from Port Aransas, Tex., to Morgan City, La., as a 300-mile stretch of real estate is set to be hit by Beta’s waterlogged rain bands and expansive field of strong winds.

 Heavy rain was falling in southwest Louisiana early Sunday, drenching some of the same areas still recovering from Category 4 Hurricane Laura in late August.
 Tropical-storm-force winds of greater than 39 mph were occurring along the Louisiana coast Sunday morning and are expected to spread southwest along the Texas coast with time.

-As of 8 a.m.
-Sunday, Beta had maximum sustained winds of 60 mph and was located about 300 miles east of Corpus Christi.
-The storm was moving northwest at just 3 mph.
+As of 11 a.m.
+Sunday, Beta had maximum sustained winds of 60 mph and was located about 180 miles southeast of Galveston, Tex.
+The storm was moving west-northwest at just 3 mph.

 Beta is the second tropical or subtropical cyclone in 15 years to be named after a Greek letter, following behind Alpha, a rare subtropical storm that brought damaging winds to Portugal on Friday.
 This hurricane season has been spawning storms at a record pace, well ahead of the most active season on record, which occurred in 2005.